MathiasSchindler/monacc/docs/matrixstat.md

 ## Build

-The binary is built like the other sysbox tools:
+The binary is built like the other monacc tools:

 - `make bin/matrixstat`